SUPERs (Suffolk University Peer-health Educators Resource)

 SUPER Executive Board Application

-Application: The Application is now open for 2014-2015 SUPER Executive Board Positions.
-The application deadline is March 17th and the application can be found here: SUPERs Application.
-It is not required to be an Ambassador or SUPER at time of application but it is suggested.
-The next Ambassador training will be March 6th.
+Application: The Application is now closed for 2014-2015 SUPER Executive Board Positions.
+The application deadline was March 17th and the application can be found here: SUPERs Application.
+Please check back January 2015 for the 2015-2016 application.

 About: The Suffolk University Peer-health Educators (SUPERs) are an undergraduate group made up of students who are trained and nationally certified through the BACCHUS network (CPE Training).
 Students not yet CPE trained can go through an ambassador training and become SUPERs Ambassadors!
 The group also has an Executive Board of five paid students.

 Goal: The goal of the SUPERs is to provide students with facts and resources on health related topics such as sexual health, alcohol and other drugs, stress, sleep, nutrition, mental health, etc. Using an open minded, fun and non-judgmental approach, the SUPERs interact with students to encourage healthy life styles.
 The SUPERS reflect the mission of Suffolk University to educate students to become advocates for their own well-being which is essential to their overall academic success.

 Current Executive Board SUPERs: